Brent Berlin: General principles of classification and nomenclature in folk biology (1973)

 In a following article published in the American Ethnologist (1976), Berlin attempted to address some criticisms he had encountered regarding the ethnobiological concept of category, hereafter also referred to as rank, by applying some of his previous principles to new information on biological classification of the Aguaruna.
 Some claim the boundaries to determine ranks are arbitrary or that there is no validity to the rank concept.
 The conclusion of the report stated, "[…] the vast majority of conceptually recognized plant classes in Aguaruna are easily accommodated into one of the proposed ranks in a natural and straightforward fashion.
 These data suggest that ranks are neither arbitrary nor a mere typological cataloging device invented for the convenience of the ethnographer.
 On the contrary, the Aguaruna’s view of the plant world provides additional support for the hypothesis that the concept of rank is fundamental to all systems of folk biological classification" (1976).
+However, that publication did not end the controversy.
+Sillitoe argued that ethnobiological classification was not nearly as neatly hierarchically arranged, and the ranks were more artificial, than previously believed; he summarized his views thus: "For the Wola, the classification of animals is inherently dynamic and subject to negotiation; there can be no closure or final bounded version, no authoritative comprehensive arrangement.
+The absence of any life-form classes for some animals, such as bats, pythons, pigs, and dogs ("unaffiliated generics" [Berlin 1992:171-181]) also complies with this interpretation.
+For a long time (to confess to an embarrassing ethnocentric exercise), I have worried my friends into inventing "family" classes for these, in which others have invented "covert classes."
+They are an unnecessary fiction."
+Similarly, a more recent study concluded that "a more careful analysis does leave aside the idea that perhaps these findings [a ranked, neatly hierarchy of folk taxa] are merely artifacts of the collection procedure or the interpretation of data, which forces an adaptation of the findings to the principles formulated by Berlin" Some recent studies still use folk taxonomic ranks, but these highlight some problems.
+For instance, Guasparri's analysis of Antique Roman ethnobiological classification (from the third century BCE to the fourth century CE) required eight ethnotaxonomic ranks, rather than the five or six normally recognized, and this included three sub-life form ranks (between the ranks "life form" and "intermediate"), whereas Berlin recognized no sub-life form ranks in his works.
+Such considerations led various systematists and specialists of biological nomenclature to conclude that such absolute ranks do not exist in ethnotaxonomies.